 The flexibility of grilled chicken shawarma makes it the perfect cookout recipe: Marinate the chicken for as little as an hour and up to a day; flavor is full either way.
 Grill the skewered meat at show-time and serve immediately, or grill in advance and reheat the cut shreds stove-top in olive oil.
 Serve the grilled chicken shawarma with salads like fattoush and tabbouleh, atop Mom’s special rice.
 Or tuck the meat into small pita with lettuce and pickles like lifft (turnip pickles), easy picnic food.
 In any case, a generous drizzle of tahini sauce gilds this lily but good.

 After mastering such a succulent shawarma, I’m thinking I may not need to master the burger after all.
-We’d be just fine with a new grilling rut this season: Grilled Chicken Shawarma.
-Grilled Chicken Shawarma.
-Grilled Chicken Shawarma.
+We’d be just fine with a new grilling rut this season: Grilled Chicken Shawarma, on repeat.

 Grilled Chicken Shawarma

-Your simple, succulent summer grill favorite is here!
+Your simple, succulent grill favorite is here!
 Many spices are called for to get the classic shawarma flavor.
 Get Maureen Abood Market Shawarma Spice here!
+If using this spice blend, just mix 2 tablespoons with 1/3 cup of olive oil and the juice of two lemons, subbing the blend out for all of the spice ingredients in the recipe.
 Marinate the chicken for as little as an hour and up to a day; flavor is full either way.
 Grill the skewered meat at show-time and serve immediately, or grill in advance and reheat the cut shreds stovetop in olive oil.
 Serve the grilled chicken shawarma with salads like fattoush and tabbouleh, atop Mom’s special rice.
 Or tuck the meat into small pita with lettuce and pickles like lifft (turnip pickles).